Dr Changzoo Song

 Research | Current

 Dr. Song’s current research projects include the following: (1) the relationship between homeland and Korean diasporic communities, particularly Korean Chinese and Soviet Koreans; (2) the dynamics of nationalism and multiculturalism in Korea; and (3) Comparing ethnic return migrations of Korean Chinese and Soviet Koreans.
-He has been publishing articles and monographs on the topic.
-The most recent one is "Engaging the diaspora in an era of transnationalism: South Korea's effort to build a deterritorialised nation" (2014).
+He has been publishing articles and book chapters these topics.
+The most recent one includes "Diasporic Return, Homeland, Hierarchy, and Identity: Experiences of Korean Diasporic Returnees in South Korea" (2016); Kimchi, Seaweed and Seasoned Carrot in the Soviet Culinary Culture: The Spread of Korean Food in the Soviet Union and Korean Diaspora" (2016); "Engaging the diaspora in an era of transnationalism: South Korea's effort to build a deterritorialised nation" (2014).

 Teaching | Current